-For the current list of acceptable proxy qualifications and appropriate minimum grade/level requirements, please refer to the most recent version of SASW on the gov.wales website.
+Communication For the current list of acceptable proxy qualifications and appropriate minimum grade/level requirements, please refer to the most recent version of SASW on the gov.wales website.
 Additional guidance materials can be found on the Knowledge Base section of the ACW website.

-Does this frame ework require Comn nunicatior n achieveme nt above tl ne minimum SASW requirement?
-YES NO $\boxtimes$

-If YES, please state the grade/level required for English and give a brief REASON as to why this is required:

-For the current list of acceptable proxy qualifications and appropriate minimum grade/level requirements, please refer to the most recent version of SASW on the gov.wales website.
+Does this framework require Communication achievement above the minimum SASW requirement?
+YES $\hfill\Box$ NO \boxtimes If YES, please state the grade/level required for English and give a brief REASON as to why this is required: Enter alternative grade/level requirements and reasons here.
+Application of Number For the current list of acceptable proxy qualifications and appropriate minimum grade/level requirements, please refer to the most recent version of SASW on the gov.wales website.
 Additional guidance materials can be found on the Knowledge Base section of the ACW website.
+Does this framework require Application of Number achievement above the minimum SASW requirement?
+YES □ NO ☒

+Enter alternative grade/level requirements and reasons here.
+Inclusion of Digital Literacy (ICT) Digital Literacy (ICT) is an optional framework requirement.
+Is Digital Literacy a requirement in this framework?
+YES $oxtimes$ NO $oxtimes$ Digital Literacy (ICT) Please note that there are currently no acceptable proxy qualifications for Digital Literacy (ICT).
+For the current minimum grade/level requirements, please refer to the most recent version of SASW on the gov.wales website.
+Additional guidance materials can be found on the Knowledge Base section of the ACW website.
+Does this framework require Digital Literacy (ICT) achievement above the minimum SASW requirement?
+YES \square NO \boxtimes If YES, please state the grade/level required for Digital Literacy (ICT) and give a brief REASON as to why this is required: Enter alternative grade/level requirements and reasons here.